-I’ve recently been teaching (piano, voice, and more) up a storm, which has inspired a barrage of new teaching tools.
-Included in these are four sets of cards which have proved extremely useful when teaching and practicing with students.
+Teaching more and more voice, piano, and other music students has inspired a barrage of new teaching tools.
+Included in these are four sets of cards which have proved extremely useful (and fun to use!) when teaching and practicing with students.
 Let me introduce PowerPlay cards, Pick-a-Pitch cards, Rhythm Twist cards, and CrashChord cards.
 PowerPlay cards are specific to the piano, where the others can be applied to a variety of settings.
 The element of suspense while choosing a card and the randomness/luck involved somehow make everything feel more like a game!

 Sometimes we need a little boost to make repetitive practicing more interesting and effective.
 PowerPlay cards are designed to shake things up once you’ve gotten a basic handle on a piano piece or section.
 (Most are specific to the needs of piano practicing as opposed to other instruments.)
 They are intended for use with small or medium-length sections, either in the second phase of practicing when you’re gaining speed and familiarity, or in the latter stages when you’re almost there, but still working towards consistency.
 Asking yourself to try to play a section while reading unrelated text aloud, transpose up a half step, or play one hand on your lap can be just the challenge needed to get over the hump!

 Oh- and I should mention these cards are a hit with my students when we use them in lessons.
 Not only do they make practicing fun, but students are impressed with how well they’ve learned the section once we’ve applied a few cards.
 Depending on the student and the piece, I usually choose a selection of cards to pick from (not all cards may be appropriate for every situation), and I may expect varying levels of “perfection.”